A. All of the following if not placed into a higher level:

 F. Additional 300 or 400 level courses to complete a minimum of 27 credits

-Courses may not be used to meet C or D above
+(if not used to meet C or D above)

 At least one semester of study abroad is strongly suggested any time after completion of SP202.
 All 300+ level study abroad courses taught in Spanish through Spanish Studies Abroad, HECUA or Saint Mary's University will count toward the major.
 Study abroad courses taught in Spanish through other programs will count toward the major with approval of the department chair.